 Below is a list of our favorite indoor play places in Pittsburgh.
 Although we focused on the toddler age group, most of Pittsburgh play places are suitable for kids of all ages.
 Be sure to also check out our post on the best things to do with toddlers in Pittsburgh for more ideas.

-Note: All hours and prices are as of October 2020.
-Be sure to check individual websites before you go, as some play places have temporarily closed due to COVID-19.
+Note: Be sure to check individual websites before you go, as some play places have temporarily closed due to the pandemic.

 Snapology Discovery Center

 With 100 locations throughout the world, we’re lucky to have the Snapology Discovery Center and Headquarters right in Bridgeville.
 Snapology applies STEAM learning concepts in a way that makes learning fun and exciting for kids.
 The focus at Snapology is all about learning through play, and there are several stations throughout the play center with a variety of LEGO® bricks and other building toys.

 The best thing about Snapology is that there’s really something for kids of all ages.
 From the legos style bricks of all shapes and sizes, to the robotics and virtual play stations, there’s an endless number of things for kids to do in a fun and creative space.
 While Snapology caters to kids up to age 14, there’s a play area specifically dedicated to toddlers as well.